-- Team impact: How people might be affected by the plan(s).
+- Team impact and expectations: How people might be affected by the plan(s).

 - What’s next: What people can expect from you moving forward.

 Check out the chart below for more information about each component (plus sample language!).
-Or, go straight to our worksheet to get started!
+Or, go straight to our Communication Planning Worksheet to get started!

 State your organization’s purpose.
 What has been your part in addressing social issues, and what does your role look like now?

 Provide a high-level summary of how you’re responding and what will guide your team to fulfill its purpose.
 If anything has changed due to reprioritization, name what has shifted.

 Highlight some recent wins and successes or share gratitude.